 An exploratory analysis is also undertaken to identify any unexpected patterns or insights in the data.
-This might involve looking at subgroup analyses or trends across different demographic groups, academic years, or intensity of participation in dance therapy.
+This might involve looking subgroup analyses trends different at or across demographic groups, academic years, or intensity of participation in dance therapy.

 The study's hypotheses will be rigorously tested through this analysis.
 The correlational data either supports or refutes the hypotheses, providing a scientific basis for the conclusions drawn from the study.